 Meet Our Founder: eileen Kragie

-I’ve been aware of light trespass for decades as the gas station lights from across the alley from my Grandmother’s house in Ashland, Virginia glared into her yard, upper porch, and home.
-My last summer before moving back to Northern Virginia, Hale Bop was coming through.
-I spent the summer sleeping on my deck on the ridge in West Virginia near the Appalachian Trail in Harper’s Ferry watching it cross the night sky.
+I’ve been aware of light trespass for decades as the gas station lights from across the alley from my Grandmother’s house glared into her yard and home.
+My last summer before moving back to Northern Virginia, Hale Bop was passing through.
+I spent the summer sleeping on my deck in West Virginia watching the comet cross the night sky.
 I woke during those nights seeing the billions of stars rotating above me overhead.

-Moving back to Vienna in 1998, I read that you could still see the Milky Way from Turner Farm Park.
-I am finding that hard to believe with all of the lights and sky glow they have created over the intervening years.
+Moving back to Vienna in 1998, I read you could still see the Milky Way from Turner Farm Park.
+I am finding that hard to believe with all of the lights and sky glow created over the intervening years.
 Maybe you could?!
 I don’t know.
+But what I do know is that we are losing, and in many places, have lost, something we didn’t even know could be lost.

-All I know is I love sitting outside in my backyard, especially during the winter, when the leaves are off the trees and looking at the stars above.
+I love sitting outside in my backyard, especially during the winter, when the leaves are off the trees and looking up at the stars above.
 I have a vague sense that when we moved here in 1969, there was a sky filled with millions of twinkling stars overhead but I don’t see them now.
-I can see the Big Dipper, Cassiopeia, Orion and I think, Pleiades.
-And a few more.
-I love looking at the stars even though I don’t know very much about them and I am enjoying learning about astronomy from the programs through NOVAC and the Observatory at GMU.
+The Big Dipper, Cassiopeia, Orion and Pleiades are still visible but they are rapidly disappearing.

-I love the outdoors and hiking with my dog in the woods, yoga, and meditation.
-Basically, anything that is quiet, solitary, and dark at night.
-And like many others, I find much artificial light too bright and often wear sunglasses indoors, and at night to curtail the effects of the sensitivity.
+I love the outdoors, hiking with my dog in the woods, yoga, and meditation.
+Anything that is quiet, solitary, and dark at night.
+And like many others, I find much artificial light too bright and often wear sunglasses indoors and at night to curtail the effects.

-I saw my first satellite crossing the sky sitting near 18,000 feet in Nepal in 1992.
-Somehow in the pit of my stomach, I did not think that was a good thing even way back then.
-Now I am learning of all that the new mega constellations are bringing, and will bring, to our lives and to the skies overhead.
+In 1992 I saw my first satellite crossing the sky sitting near 18,000 feet in Nepal.
+Somehow in the pit of my stomach, I did not think that was a good thing even then.
+Now I am learning of all that the new mega constellations and space debris are bringing, and will bring, to our lives and to the skies overhead.

-Any help raising awareness, educating people, writing letters to local, state, or regional officials, including international, signing any petitions or letters, or simply mentioning the growing and pervasive problem of light pollution and light trespass would be much appreciated.
+Raising awareness, educating people, writing letters to elected officials or simply mentioning the growing and pervasive problem of light pollution and light trespass is critical.

 Board of Advisors